Even The Most Successful Women Pay A Big Price In Pandemic

 "She gave us permission to be unproductive," Chantasirivisal says.

-Today, Chantasirivisal says business remains good, proving that even in a pandemic there are possibilities — just nowhere near enough and out of reach for far too many women.
+Today, Chantasirivisal says business remains good, proving that even in a pandemic there are possibilities — just nowhere near enough, and out of reach for far too many women.